choderalab/sams/examples/abl-imatinib-explicit/README.md

 # Alchemical softening of imatinib bound to Abl

-This example uses fused alchemical softcore potentials to relax the geometry of imatinib in the binding site of Abl kinase.
+This example uses fused alchemical softcore potentials implemented in the [`alchemy`](https://github.com/choderalab/alchemy) package to relax the geometry of imatinib in the binding site of Abl kinase.
+The ligand is not fully alchemically annihilated---only partially, so as to allow sampling barriers to be easily overcome.

 ## Manifest